Shenanigans77/Powershell-Scripts/README.md

 # SSI Endpoint Configuration

+---

-## Instructions
+## Configuration Instructions

 ### Step 1

 Open Powershell as admin on the new device.
 Run `Set-ExecutionPolicy Unrestricted` and answer Yes.